imshuffling/Resume/davidriches-resume.md

 - Worked with mainly Drupal CMS, experimenting with new technologies such as React.

 ## Education
 **Portsmouth University, UK**
 HND in Computing
 *Extensive coursework, focusing on developing software programs, network solutions, websites, implementation of security methods and designing databases.*
-*My final year project consisted on making a online e-commerce store for a sports Club.*
+*Final year project consisted on making a online e-commerce store for a sports Club.*
 *July 2009*

 ## Certification